trothr/blog/sir.santa/2025/20250215-key-management-is-hard.md

 \* We're talking about the PGP ecosystem even though I use GPG to do the work.
 There are (now) many implementations of PGP-compatible logic.
+It's not that cryptography is easy as much as that the cryptography has long since been distilled into software.
+(GPG being one of the packages that I insist on building from source.)

 ## Always Sign Your Work